 Some animated features that ‘broke the mold’ were Kubo and the Two Strings for its astonishing use of stop motion and My Life as a Zucchini.
 Kubo combined 3D printing technology with seamless and breathtaking CGI.
 The final result is novel and multidimensional on a level that is unattainable by standard 3d animation.
 My Life as a Zucchini was also stop motion, but that is not the aspect that caused this film to stand out.
 This film’s story arc and plot placed it in a different realm when compared to traditional animated features.
 The darker and lonelier parts of the psyche are atypical in the animated world and should be welcomed to the art form.

-It is hard to classify a year as being dismal or depressing, since so many equally wonderful and amazing things will also occur that just may go un-noticed.
-With that said there is an, at least seemingly, overwhelming consensus that 2016 was relentlessly and unwaveringly terrible.
+It is hard to classify a year as being dismal or depressing, since so many equally wonderful and amazing things will also occur that just may go unnoticed.
+With that said there is an, at least seemingly, overwhelming consensus that 2016 was relentlessly and terribly unwavering.
 This idea is also captured in the major films of the year.
 There was no shortage of dark, depressing, and intense films, some examples are: Manchester by the Sea, Moonlight, Lion, and Elle.
 Race relations and civil liberties were strong themes in film as well with the films: I am not your Negro, Hidden Figures, Loving, and so many more.
-There were still some action adventure and films targeted towards comic relief and general escape from real life, but they were few and far between. [basically just comic book movies and the nice guys].
-I hope that 2017 will bring some refreshing ideas and film concepts to the industry and we can see a shift away from the dark and depressing films that loomed over the american film audience all year.
-I understand the importance of keeping the american people “woke”, but there is also something to be said about giving people a breather so they can fight the good fight while not in the theaters.
+There were still some action adventure and films targeted towards comic relief and general escape from real life, but they were few and far between.
+There was basically just comic book movies and The Nice Guys.
+I hope that 2017 will bring some refreshing ideas and film concepts to the industry and we can see a shift away from the dark and depressing films that loomed over the American film audience all year.
+I understand the importance of keeping the American people “woke”, but there is also something to be said about giving people a breather so they can fight the good fight while not in the theaters.
 It will be interesting to see if and how the political climate in the United States and around the world affects the writers in the film industry for the next few years.
 I also hope to see some biopics or documentaries to commemorate some of the many recent fallen icons.
 All we can do is stay strong out there and keep independent film companies alive so that thought-provoking and engaging films can reach wider audiences each year.

 1 – http://www.the-numbers.com/movie/budgets/all